mre/cargo-inspect/README.md

-cargo inspect
+# cargo inspect

-cargo desugar
+What is Rust doing behind the scenes?

-cargo uglify
+> There are only two ways to live your life.
-cargo lower
+> One is as though nothing is a miracle.

-> "There are only two ways to live your life.
-One is as though nothing is a miracle.
-The other is as though everything is a miracle." - Albert Einstein
+> The other is as though everything is a miracle. -- Albert Einstein

 ## Installation